hiraqdev/base-fabric/README.md

 Provide basic skeleton to working using Fabric.
 What is Fabric ?
 Fabric is just like Ansible but more simpler.
 We can manage our automation flows with just simple python's script.
-By the way, you can use this skeleton to create custom automate script and run it using GoCD too.
+By the way, you can use this skeleton to create custom automate script and run it using GoCD or maybe Jenkins too.
 ---

 NOTE